About to send your kid off to college?

 The temptation is to bore you with a long list of lasts.
 The last first day of high school, the last birthday at home, or the last varsity game.
 But I’m going to resist the pull to be maudlin and instead create a parent’s bucket list for senior year in high school, perhaps better thought of as the Last Call List… everything I wish I had done before my kids went to college.

 7 Things to Do During Your Teen’s Senior Year

 - Pay a professional photographer: Try for that one perfect set of family pictures that no amateur can capture.
-It seems like the kids are grown, that the need to document their gorgeous faces has lost its urgency as the transitions slow.
+It seems like the kids are grown, and the need to document their gorgeous faces has lost its urgency as the transitions slow.
 Wrong.
-That just-finished-childhood-not-quite-adult look is fleeting.
+That just-finished childhood-not-quite-adult look is fleeting.
 Get someone who knows what they are doing to capture it.

 - Talk about failure and tell them of your failings: Tell them why you failed and how you recovered and how for some period of time you thought you might not.
 We loom so largely in our children’s lives, as the people who once held superpowers.
 Let them know how those powers have often failed you as both an adult and a parent.

 - Buy them one beautiful thing: This moment, these last days, are worthy of commemorating, and do not let them slip by unmarked.
 Jewelry and watches are traditional choices for senior year, but beauty and meaning, not an expense, are the salient factors in this purchase.